Enhanced dissipation for stochastic Navier-Stokes equations with transport noise: Introduction

-Compared to \cite{FGL, LuoSaal, FGL21a}, the main difficulty of the present work is that the solutions to stochastic Navier-Stokes equations are divergence free vector fields, and thus we need to project the noise part using the Helmholtz projection $\Pi$, as in \cite{FlaLuo21}.
-Applying the operator $\Pi$ to the stochastic Navier-Stokes equations with Stratonovich transport noise, and transforming it into It\^o form, we get a correction term $S_\theta^{(d)}(\cdot)$ involving the projection operator, whose expressions will be given below in \eqref{Ito-correction} and \eqref{Stra-Ito-corrector}.
-Here, $d$ stands for the dimension and $\theta\in \ell^2(\Z^d_0)$ the noise coefficients, see Section \ref{subs-notation} for the notation.
-In the scalar case where $\Pi$ is not needed, such correction term can be easily computed and gives rise to a Laplacian operator, provided that the noise coefficients $\theta$ are symmetric (cf. \cite[(2.4)]{FGL}).
-On the contrary, in the current vector field case, due to the projection $\Pi$, the corrector $S_\theta^{(d)}(\cdot)$ has a much more complicated expression in Fourier expansions, see e.g. \cite[Lemma 5.2]{FlaLuo21} for the 3D case or Lemma \ref{lem-append-exress} below.
-For a suitable sequence of $\{\theta^N\}_{N\geq 1}$ (see \eqref{theta-N-def} in the next subsection), it was proved in \cite[Theorem 5.1]{FlaLuo21} that $S_{\theta^N}^{(3)}(v)$ converges in $L^2$-norm to $\frac35\kappa \Delta v$, where $\kappa$ is the noise intensity and $v$ is any divergence free smooth vector field.
+In the 3D case, for a suitable sequence of noise coefficients $\{\theta^N\}_{N\geq 1}$ (see \eqref{theta-N-def} in the next subsection), it was proved in \cite[Theorem 5.1]{FlaLuo21} that $S_{\theta^N}^{(3)}(v)$ converges in $L^2$-norm to $\frac35\kappa \Delta v$, where $v$ is any divergence free smooth vector field.
 This is the key ingredient for showing suppression of vorticity blow-up by transport noise, see \cite[Theorem 1.6]{FlaLuo21}.
-However, Theorem 5.1 in \cite{FlaLuo21} is only a qualitative result without convergence rate; in order to prove dissipation enhancement and blow-up probability estimates, we need a quantitative version of the convergence result for $S_{\theta^N}^{(d)}(v)$, which will be done in Theorem \ref{thm-Ito-corrector} below.
-To this end, we shall substantially improve the computations in \cite[Section 5]{FlaLuo21}, finding suitable Sobolev norms of convergence and certain estimates uniform in $N$.
+However, Theorem 5.1 in \cite{FlaLuo21} is only a qualitative result without convergence rate; in order to prove dissipation enhancement and blow-up probability estimates, we need a quantitative version of the convergence result for $S_{\theta^N}^{(d)}(v)\ (d=2,3)$, which will be done in Theorem \ref{thm-Ito-corrector} below.
+To this end, we shall substantially improve the computations in \cite[Section 5]{FlaLuo21}, finding suitable Sobolev norms of convergence and certain estimates uniform in $N$; more precisely, we shall prove that there exists $C>0$ such that for any $\alpha\in [0,1]$, $s\in \R$ and $N\ge 1$,

+holds for any $v\in H^s(\T^d,\R^d)$, where $c_2= 1/4$ and $c_3= 3/5$, see Theorem \ref{thm-Ito-corrector} for exact statements.
+Once we have the quantitative convergence estimate, we can write the It\^o equations of \eqref{intro-S2DNSE} and \eqref{intro-S3DNSE} in mild form by using the semigroup $P_t = e^{(\nu+ c_d\kappa)t \Delta}$; the mild formulation involves the error terms $S_{\theta^N}^{(d)}(\cdot)- c_d \kappa \Delta $, as well as stochastic convolutions.
+Following some arguments in \cite{FGL21b} (in particular, Theorems 1.9 and 1.5 therein), and making use of basic heat kernel properties and maximal estimates on stochastic convolutions (cf. Theorems \ref{thm-stoch-convol} and \ref{thm-stoch-convol-2} below), we can show the property of dissipation enhancement for \eqref{intro-S2DNSE} and estimate of blow-up probability for \eqref{intro-S3DNSE}.